hubtel/hubtel-mobile-android-merchant-checkout-sdk/README.md

-# Hubtel Checkout SDK  - Android
+# Hubtel Merchant Checkout SDK - Android

-## Overview
+### Overview
 The Hubtel Checkout Library is a convenient and easy-to-use library that simplifies the process of implementing a checkout flow in your Android application.
 It provides a set of classes and methods to help you create and manage a checkout intent, handle the checkout result, and retrieve important information about the transaction.
 ## Installation
-The `Hubtel Checkout` library is available on Maven Centril.
+The `Hubtel Checkout` library is available on Maven Central.
 To integrate it in your Android project, follow these steps:
 1. Open your project in Android Studio.
 2. Go to the `build.gradle` file of your app module.
 3. Add the following line: